Meet Kate – Practice Manager

 Kate decided to do the math.
 She has 5 doctors who can see 4 patients per hour.
 That is a loss of $4,000 per hour and $32K in revenues per day.
 Not to mention some very upset patients.
 In essence, this one incident wiped out all cost savings over the years.

 INSI’s Healthcare IT Support Solution

 INSI proposed a flat rate managed plan for all of Kates Healthcare IT needs.
 Due to INSI’s tiered structure, she still receives a highly discounted rate on 80% of her IT support cost.
-Most important, she has access to a highly skilled IT team, who utilizes robust IT management software, to deliver superior results.
+Most importantly, she has access to a highly-skilled IT team, who utilizes robust IT management software, to deliver superior results.